arpinum-oss/shebang-unit/README.md

 Copyright (C) 2013, Arpinum

-**Shebang Unit** is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+**shebang_unit** is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-**Shebang Unit** is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+**shebang_unit** is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with **Shebang Unit**.
+You should have received a copy of the GNU General Public License along with **shebang_unit**.
 If not, see [http://www.gnu.org/licenses/lgpl.html].

 [Etat build travis]: https://travis-ci.org/arpinum/shebang_unit.png?branch=master